02/15/2015 - Please visit our new website for the latest information. www.behcets.com

-There is no cure for Behçet's disease.
-Treatment typically focuses on reducing discomfort and preventing serious complications.
-Corticosteroids and other medications that suppress the immune system may be prescribed to treat inflammation.
-Behçet's is a chronic disease that recurs.
-However, patients may have periods of time when symptoms go away temporarily (remission).
+Treatment of Behcet's Disease is symptomatic and typically focuses on reducing discomfort and preventing serious complications.
+Corticosteroids and other immunosuppressants may be prescribed to treat inflammation.
+Patients may experience periods of time when symptoms go away temporarily (remission).
 The severity of the disease varies from patient to patient.
-Some patients may live somewhat normal lives, but others may become blind or severely disabled.

 A rheumatologist (a doctor specializing in arthritis and other inflammatory disorders) often manages a patient's treatment and treats joint disease.
-The following specialists also treat other symptoms that affect the different body systems:
+Other specialists may treat symptoms that affect other areas affected by Behcet's Disease.
+Specialists may include:

 - Gynecologist-treats genital sores in women